Coldog2333/GMN_Chatbot/README.md

 ## Introduction
 This is a repository for GMN-based Chatbot, which is our final project for U-Tokyo Course: New Frontier Artificial Intelligence II.
 ## Dataset
-Dialogues between patient and doctor. https://drive.google.com/drive/folders/1g29ssimdZ6JzTST6Y8g6h-ogUNReBtJD
+We used the following English dialogues between patient and doctor to train our chatbot.

+https://drive.google.com/drive/folders/1g29ssimdZ6JzTST6Y8g6h-ogUNReBtJD

 ## Dataloader